simov/screenshot-capture/README.md

 Copy to clipboard:

-- it won't work on insecure pages served on `http://`
+- it won't work on domains served on insecure `http://` protocol, but it will work on `http://localhost`
 - when using `Capture Viewport` you will be asked by the browser to grant read access to the clipboard
-- `Capture Viewport` won't work on PDF documents.
-As an alternative use `Crop and Save` and select the entire screen area
+- `Capture Viewport` won't work on PDF documents, use `Crop and Save` instead and select the entire screen area

 # Manual Install